JingsenZhang/JingsenZhang.github.io/_pages/about.md

 2023-09 We have released the second version of "A Survey on LLM-based Autonomous Agents".

 2023-01 One paper in WWW 2023 has been accepted.

+2022-09 Join in GSAI-RUC as a Ph.D student.